A professional publishing network with shared upside

 Do members earn for inviting people?

 Yes.
-Members get a personal invite link and earn a commission when someone they invite becomes a paying member.
-It is a flat one-time commission on that signup, paid to the inviting member only.
+Members get a personal invite link and earn a flat 10% commission when someone they invite becomes a paying member.
+The commission is a lifetime share of that member's membership revenue, paid for as long as they keep paying, to the inviting member only.
 There is no downline, and nothing is earned on anyone the new member later invites.

 Why are member dues shared back?